 Ben-Gurion University of the Negev, 2012

-Each person has a “Vector of the Mind” the direction and magnitude of which can be assessed by using the questionnaire that appears in the book.
-For people with a western paradigm of mind, who locate their self at the center, the “Vector of the Mind” is inwardly oriented.
-People with an eastern paradigm of mind, who are focused on the group, have an outward-oriented “Vector of the Mind”.
-The encounter with an individual whose “Vector of the Mind” is opposed to ours creates a cross-cultural gap that hinders communication.
+Each person has a “Thinking Vector” the direction and magnitude of which can be assessed by using the questionnaire that appears in the book.
+For people with a western paradigm of mind, who locate their self at the center, the “Thinking Vector” is inwardly oriented.
+People with an eastern paradigm of mind, who are focused on the group, have an outward-oriented “Thinking Vector”.
+The encounter with an individual whose “Thinking Vector” is opposed to ours creates a cross-cultural gap that hinders communication.
 Babylon – a Guide to the East-West Encounter surveys the laws underlying each paradigm of the mind in such a way that the reader may be aware of his/her characteristics of thought as well as those of the other, and also of the laws that enable “translation” of his/her messages from one paradigm of mind to the other.

 This book is based on fascinating stories of negotiations between Israel and America and the Arab world collected from a large number of major books in Hebrew, English and Arabic which describe the negotiation process.